lawrennd/old_talks/_accelerate/includes/accelerate-programme.md

-\notes{* Research: we’re developing a research agenda that develops and applies cutting edge machine learning methods to scientific challenges, with four Accelerate Research fellows working directly on issues relating to computational biology, psychiatry, string theory and materials science.
+\notes{* Research: we’re developing a research agenda that develops and applies cutting edge machine learning methods to scientific challenges, with three Accelerate Research fellows working directly on issues relating to computational biology, psychiatry, and string theory.
 While we’re concentrating on STEM subjects for now, in the longer term our ambition is to build links with the social sciences and humanities.}